Tashaun33/Enigma-Excursions/README.md

 One major milestone was identifying how TripType (e.g., business vs leisure) and Region impacted TicketPrice, as well as understanding how Age influenced travel duration patterns.
 I progressively improved my analytical workflow — from manually inspecting CSV files to using automated scripts for exploratory data analysis (EDA).

 ====

-# Installing

-Clone the repository and navigate to the project directory: